1B05H1N/appsec-prodsec-reference/when-interviewing-methodology.md

-# Possible interview methodology
+# Possible Interview Methodology

-> **Note**: this is based off ***my personal experience/recommendations*** and
-> does not in any way represent the required/official methodology used
+> **Note**: This is based on ***my personal experience/recommendations*** and does not in any way represent the required/official methodology used at any workplace.

-> at anywhere I've worked or currently work.
+---

 ## Preparation

 ### **Review Candidate Background**

-Analyze the candidate's resume, portfolio, and any preliminary assessments or tests they've completed.
-Tailor questions based on the candidate’s past experiences and roles.
+- Analyze the candidate's resume, portfolio, and any preliminary assessments or tests they've completed.
+- Tailor questions based on the candidate’s past experiences and roles.

 ### **Organize Question Bank**

-Categorize questions by topic (e.g., threat modeling, secure coding, incident response, cloud security, compliance, etc.).
-Prioritize questions that are most relevant to the responsibilities and challenges of the specific role within your organization.
+- Categorize questions by topic (e.g., threat modeling, secure coding, incident response, cloud security, compliance, etc.).
+- Prioritize questions that are most relevant to the responsibilities and challenges of the specific role within your organization.

 ### **Balance Question Types**

-Prepare a mix of questions, including theoretical, practical, situational, and behavioral.
-Plan for varying levels of difficulty, from basic to advanced.
+- Prepare a mix of questions, including theoretical, practical, situational, and behavioral.
+- Plan for varying levels of difficulty, from basic to advanced.

+---

 ## Conducting the Interview

 ### **Introduction and Warm-Up**

-Begin with light, open-ended questions about the candidate's background, interests, and career goals.
-Use this phase to build rapport and put the candidate at ease.
+- Start with open-ended questions about the candidate's technical background, projects, and interests.
+- Use this phase to build rapport and make the candidate feel comfortable.

 ### **Core Technical Assessment**

-Proceed with the technical segment, covering key areas of application and product security.
-Ask questions in a logical sequence, starting from basic concepts before moving to more complex topics or scenarios.
-Include scenario-based questions to assess their problem-solving and critical thinking skills.
+- Focus on key areas of application and product security.
+- Progress logically from basic concepts to more complex topics or scenarios.
+- Include scenario-based questions to assess problem-solving and critical thinking skills.

 ### **Competency-Based Questions**

-Incorporate questions aimed at understanding how the candidate applies their knowledge in real-world scenarios.
-Explore their hands-on experience with security tools, coding, script writing, or simulations.
+- Explore how the candidate applies their knowledge in real-world scenarios.
+- Discuss their hands-on experience with security tools, coding, scripting, or simulations.

 ### **Behavioral and Situational Assessment**

-Pose hypothetical situations or challenges they might face on the job.
-Assess soft skills and cultural fit by understanding how they work in teams, handle stress, communicate complex ideas, or learn from mistakes.
+- Pose hypothetical technical challenges they might face on the job.
+- Evaluate how they work through the problem, collaborate with teams, and communicate their thought process.

 ### **Problem-Solving and Critical Thinking**

-Challenge candidates with a problem-solving question or a short case study related to application security.
-Observe their thought process, problem-solving approach, and whether they consider security from various angles (e.g., user perspective, business impact, technical constraints).
+- Challenge candidates with a case study or problem-solving question related to application security.
+- Observe their thought process and whether they consider perspectives like user impact, business constraints, and technical limitations.

 ### **Candidate's Questions**

-Allow time for the candidate to ask questions about the role, team, company culture, or project specifics.
-Their questions can also provide insight into what they value or consider important.
+- Allow time for the candidate to ask questions about the technical aspects of the role, tools, or projects.
+- Use their questions to gauge their curiosity and depth of understanding in technical areas.

 ### **Closing**

-Explain the next steps in the interview process clearly.
-Thank the candidate for their time and participation.
+- Clearly explain the next steps in the interview process.
+- Thank the candidate for their time and participation.

+---

 ## Post-Interview

 ### **Evaluation**

-Immediately after the interview, while details are fresh, evaluate the candidate's technical competence, problem-solving abilities, communication skills, and cultural fit.
-Compare notes with other interviewers if the process was collaborative.
+- Immediately after the interview, evaluate the candidate’s:
+  - Technical competence
+  - Problem-solving abilities
+  - Communication skills (focused on technical topics)
+  - Cultural fit for a technical team
+- Compare notes with other interviewers for collaborative decision-making.

 ### **Feedback and Decision**

-Discuss impressions and ratings with the hiring team.
-Provide timely feedback to candidates, regardless of the decision.
+- Discuss ratings and impressions with the hiring team.
+- Provide timely feedback to candidates, regardless of the outcome.

 ---

-## Things you just **DO NOT** ask

-> In the United States, the Equal Employment Opportunity Commission
-> (EEOC) enforces laws that make it illegal to ask job candidates
-> questions about their race, color, sex (including gender identity,
-> sexual orientation, and pregnancy), national origin, age (40 or
-> older), disability, or genetic information.
-Staying clear of these
-> topics isn't just a legal requirement; it's also good practice to
-> foster a fair and inclusive hiring process.
-If the job requires
-> specific criteria like the ability to lift certain weights, or work
-> specific hours, the questions should be framed around the candidate's
-> ability to meet the job requirements, not their personal
-> characteristics or status.

-**It's also not appropriate for an appsec/prodsec interviewer to ask those questions anyway.** These regulations are designed to protect candidates from discrimination. **It's best to just leave these questions up to HR.** Here are some topics and specific questions you should avoid in an interview:

-- **Age:**
-  - **Prohibited**: *"How old are you?" or "What is your birth year?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Gender, Sex, or Sexual Orientation:**
-  - **Prohibited**: *"Are you male or female?"
-"Are you married?"
-"What's your sexual orientation?"
-"Do you plan to have children?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Race or Color:**
-  - **Prohibited**: *"What race are you?"
-"Are you a member of a minority group?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Religion:**
-  - **Prohibited**: *"What religion do you practice?"
-"Which church do you attend?"
-"Do you observe any religious holidays?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **National Origin or Citizenship:**
-  - **Prohibited**: *"Where were you born?"
-"Are you a U.S. citizen?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Disability:**
-  - **Prohibited**: *"Do you have any disabilities?"
-"Have you ever filed for workers' compensation?"
-"How many days were you sick last year?"*
-  - **Acceptable**: "Not asking about these topics at all.

-- **Marital or Family Status:**
-  - **Prohibited**: *"Are you married?"
-"Do you have children?"
-"What are your childcare arrangements?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Pregnancy:**
-  - **Prohibited**: *"Are you pregnant?"
-"Do you plan to become pregnant?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Financial Information:**
-  - **Prohibited**: *"Have you ever declared bankruptcy?"
-"Do you own a home?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Criminal Record:**
-  - **Prohibited**: *"Have you ever been arrested?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Genetic Information:**
-  - **Prohibited**: *"Do you have a family history of heart disease?"
-"Have you ever taken a genetic test?"*
-  - **Acceptable**: Not asking about these topics at all.

-- **Social and Recreational Drug Use:**
-  - **Prohibited**: "Do you smoke?"
-"Have you used illegal drugs in the past?"
-  - **Acceptable**: Not asking about these topics at all.
+## Focus on Technical Evaluation

+In a **technical interview**, the focus should remain on assessing the candidate's ability to perform in the role from a technical perspective.

+### Avoid Non-Technical Topics

+- Leave questions about personal background, legal eligibility, or other non-technical matters to **HR or non-technical parts of the interview process**.
+- This ensures that the technical interview remains focused on skills, problem-solving abilities, and relevant experience.

+### Why Delegate Non-Technical Questions

+1. **Expertise**: HR and designated non-technical interviewers are better equipped to assess compliance, legal, and cultural fit aspects.
+2. **Focus**: Keeping the technical interview purely technical avoids distractions and ensures the most relevant skills are thoroughly evaluated.
+3. **Efficiency**: Streamlines the overall process by clearly delineating responsibilities among interviewers.

 ---

+## Recommended Technical Interview Approach

+- **Stick to the Role's Requirements**: Frame questions based on technical knowledge, skills, and scenarios directly related to the role.
+- **Provide Clear Scenarios**: For example, "How would you secure an API endpoint?" or "Describe your approach to threat modeling a new application."
+- **Test Problem-Solving**: Present real-world problems or puzzles relevant to the role and observe the candidate's approach to solving them.
+- **Assess Practical Skills**: If appropriate, include a short coding challenge, architecture design task, or live debugging session.

+By staying focused on technical aspects and leaving non-technical topics to other parts of the process, you ensure a fair and effective evaluation that aligns with the candidate's potential to succeed in the technical role.

+---

 ## Interview Considerations

-When conducting an interview, the interviewer holds significant responsibility not only in evaluating candidates based on their skills and potential but also in representing the company culture and adhering to legal and ethical standards.
-By keeping these aspects in mind, interviewers can create a more effective, fair, and professional interviewing process that benefits both the candidates and the organization.
-Here are critical aspects an interviewer should always be aware of:

-### 1. **Legal Obligations:**

-Understand and comply with local, state, and federal employment laws.
-Avoid illegal interview questions that touch on protected characteristics such as age, race, gender, religion, marital status, etc. Maintain privacy and confidentiality of applicant information.

-### 2. **Company Representation:**

-Be aware that you are not just assessing candidates, but also showcasing the company culture and values.
-Treat candidates respectfully and offer a positive interview experience, regardless of whether they get the job.

-### 3. **Preparation:**

-Be well-prepared for the interview by reviewing the candidate’s resume, job description, and prepared questions in advance.
-Understand the requirements of the role you're hiring for and the skills that are necessary for success in that role.

-### 4. **Bias Recognition:**

-Recognize and mitigate unconscious biases that might influence hiring decisions, such as confirmation bias, affinity bias, or the halo effect.
-Strive for objectivity, perhaps by using standardized questions or involving multiple perspectives in the hiring process.

-### 5. **Active Listening:**

-Practice active listening.
-Give candidates your full attention, avoid interruptions, and watch for non-verbal cues.
-Allow candidates enough time to answer questions fully and thoughtfully.

-### 6. **Questioning Techniques:**

-Use a mix of behavioral, situational, and competency-based questions to assess the candidate’s fit and skill set.
-Avoid leading questions; instead, ask open-ended questions that allow the candidate to provide detailed responses.

-### 7. **Consistency:**

-Maintain a consistent structure across interviews for the same role to ensure fairness and comparability.
-Keep the same set of criteria for evaluating candidates to ensure each is assessed by the same standard.

-### 8. **Time Management:**

-Be mindful of the time.
-Allocate enough time for each section of the interview and ensure it doesn’t overrun.

-### 9. **Feedback:**

-Provide timely feedback to candidates post-interview, whether they are successful or not.
-Offer constructive feedback when possible, as it can be invaluable for a candidate’s professional development.

-### 10. **Documentation:**

-Take notes during the interview to aid in the decision-making process later.
-However, be sure these notes are professional, objective, and focus solely on the candidate’s qualifications and responses.

-### 11. **Post-Interview Process:**

-Be transparent about the next steps, the expected timeline for a decision, and any further actions required from the candidate.

-### 12. **Ethical Considerations:**

-Treat all candidates with respect and courtesy, maintaining professionalism throughout the process.

-### 13. **Accessibility and Accommodations:**

-Be prepared to make reasonable accommodations for candidates with disabilities.

-### 14. **Crisis Management:**

-Be prepared to handle unexpected situations or responses from a candidate with tact and professionalism.
+When conducting an interview, the interviewer holds significant responsibility, not only in evaluating candidates based on their skills and potential but also in representing the company culture and adhering to legal and ethical standards.
+By keeping these aspects in mind, interviewers can create a more effective, fair, and professional process that benefits both the candidates and the organization.
+Below are critical aspects interviewers should always consider:

+---

+### 1. **Legal Obligations**

+- Understand and comply with local, state, and federal employment laws.
+- Avoid illegal interview questions that touch on protected characteristics such as age, race, gender, religion, marital status, or disability.
+- Maintain privacy and confidentiality of applicant information at all times.

+---

+### 2. **Company Representation**

+- Remember, you are not just assessing candidates but also showcasing the company culture and values.
+- Treat candidates respectfully and provide a positive interview experience, regardless of whether they are hired.

+---

+### 3. **Preparation**

+- Thoroughly review the candidate’s resume, job description, and prepared questions in advance.
+- Understand the specific requirements of the role and the key skills necessary for success.

+---

+### 4. **Bias Recognition**

+- Be aware of unconscious biases, such as confirmation bias, affinity bias, or the halo effect.
+- Strive for objectivity by using standardized questions and involving multiple interviewers for a balanced perspective.

+---

+### 5. **Active Listening**

+- Practice active listening to fully understand the candidate's responses.
+- Avoid interruptions and observe non-verbal cues.
+- Allow the candidate sufficient time to answer questions thoughtfully.

+---

+### 6. **Questioning Techniques**

+- Use a mix of:
+  - **Behavioral questions**: Explore how the candidate has handled specific situations in the past.
+  - **Situational questions**: Assess how they would handle hypothetical scenarios.
+  - **Competency-based questions**: Evaluate their technical and role-specific skills.
+- Avoid leading questions; instead, ask open-ended questions to encourage detailed responses.

+---

+### 7. **Consistency**

+- Maintain a consistent structure across all interviews for the same role to ensure fairness and comparability.
+- Use the same evaluation criteria to ensure each candidate is assessed objectively.

+---

+### 8. **Time Management**

+- Allocate sufficient time for each section of the interview.
+- Ensure the interview does not overrun while giving the candidate enough time to elaborate on their responses.

+---

+### 9. **Feedback**

+- Provide timely feedback to candidates post-interview, whether they are successful or not.
+- Offer constructive feedback when appropriate, as it can be invaluable for a candidate’s professional growth.

+---

+### 10. **Documentation**

+- Take clear, objective notes during the interview to support the decision-making process.
+- Ensure notes are professional and focus solely on the candidate’s qualifications and responses.

+---

+### 11. **Post-Interview Process**

+- Clearly communicate the next steps, including the expected timeline for decisions and any further actions required from the candidate.
+- Keep candidates informed to ensure transparency and professionalism.

+---

+### 12. **Ethical Considerations**

+- Treat all candidates with respect and courtesy, maintaining professionalism throughout the interview process.
+- Handle sensitive topics with care and avoid any unprofessional or intrusive behavior.

+---

+### 13. **Accessibility and Accommodations**

+- Be prepared to make reasonable accommodations for candidates with disabilities.
+- Ensure the interview process is inclusive and accessible to all candidates.

+---

+### 14. **Crisis Management**

+- Be prepared to manage unexpected situations, such as technical issues, difficult questions, or unusual candidate behavior.
+- Respond with tact, professionalism, and calmness to maintain control of the interview.

 ---